Victims and Survivors of Crime Week 2025 Excellence Awards

 1. Empowered victims and survivors of crime

-2. Inspired other service providers and promoted best practices with regards to supporting victims and survivors of crime; and
+2. Inspired other service providers and promoted best practices with regards to supporting victims and survivors of crime

 3. Achieved meaningful change that has improved the experiences of those who have been touched by crime in Canada

-It is our pleasure to announce that Carly Kalish, Executive Director at Victim Services Toronto in Toronto, Ontario is the recipient of the Victims and Survivors of Crime Week 2024 Excellence in Victim Service Award.
+It is our pleasure to announce that Carrie Stober, Victim Assistance Navigation Specialist at the Medicine Hat Police Service in Medicine Hat, Alberta, is the recipient of the Victims and Survivors of Crime Week 2025 Excellence in Victim Service Award.

 Award Recipient Biography